 2. Hit The Right Temperature

-Knowing how to cook salmon steaks is largely a matter of knowing how to hit the right temperature without going too higher or too low.
+Knowing how to cook salmon steaks is largely a matter of knowing how to hit the right temperature without going too high or too low.
 As salmon heats, its texture and consistency change predictably.
 At 110 F, the salmon is still basically raw.
 This is great for sashimi, but not salmon that’s not sushi-grade.
 Between 110 F and 125 F, you can think of your salmon as medium rare.
 The flesh has probably mostly turned opaque, but it is still moist and juicy.

 Between 125 F and 140 F, your salmon is somewhere between medium and well-done.
 As it gets hotter, it will continue to become flakier, and it may start to develop a slight chalky texture.
 During this phase, albumen (the unappealing white goo that you sometimes see oozing out of the side of salmon) may begin to appear and coagulate on the outside of the salmon.

 Above 140 F, the salmon will continue to dry out, get hard, and become chalkier.
 Because everyone has a different idea of the ideal salmon dish, knowing how to cook perfect salmon will depend somewhat on your own personal tastes.
 However, most people are going to want to have their salmon somewhere in the medium rare to well-done range.
 This means you want to both avoid rawness and overdoneness.
 Get a meat thermometer to check and make sure that the center of your salmon is just the way you want it.

 Always cook your fish skin side down.
 Doing this will help you to get a delicious crispiness in the skin without overcooking the delicate flesh on the other side.
 Start out cooking the salmon with the skin down, then give it just 15 seconds or so on the other side to reach perfection.

 There are a number of salmon cooking tips that can help when you’re pan-frying or grilling.